daveaugustine/unicodesnowden/readme.md

 A Unicode Snowden for You!

-Joint collaboration between @madw and The Iron Wolf.
-Thanks to baker for the idea.
+Joint collaboration between @madw and @daveaugustine.
+Thanks to @reissbaker for the brilliant idea.